 If you are lucky enough to find Kohlrabi with its leaves still attached, you should add them to your juice as well.
 They are incredibly rich in chlorophyll.

 You can actually use the entire vegetable if your like, but the peel can be a bit too rich in fiber for some people.
 Kohlrabi is full of soluble fiber which helps to lower cholesterol levels and other blood fats.

-It is best to buy organic celery if you can as it is less rich in nitrates that can cause problems if you suffer from kidney disease.
-Nitrates can also interfere with some medications such as statins.
+It is best to buy organic celery if you can as it is less rich in nitrates.

-- Cut of all the stems, and place the bottom of the celery in a shallow container of water.
+- Cut off all the stems, and place the bottom of the celery in a shallow container of water.

 - Change the water every other day until you notice root growth.

 - When the roots are about 2 inches, plant the celery in a pot and you will have fresh celery in your home.

 Celeriac is also a member of the cruciferous vegetable family.
 It is an “old” vegetable which is now finally making a comeback on supermarket shelves.
 In order to make the most of this vegetable you need to peel it, and juice it when it is fresh.

 It is very rich in vitamin C and an excellent source of potassium.
 Potassium is needed by every cell in the body, and helps the body to regulate water and mineral absorption.
 When we have too little potassium we may start to retain fluids, and at the same time we will feel very tired.